GeyserMC/GeyserWebsite/wiki/geyser/nethernet/setup.md

 ## What does this mean for you?

-This means something different depending on how you host your server, but generally you need to redo your network configurations if you made any previously for your server.
+Depending on how you host your server, this could mean different things.
+Generally, you need to redo your network configurations if you made any previously for your server.

 :::caution